xalelax/blog/_drafts/differentiable-network-architecture-search.markdown

 (here, mIOU is the [mean intersection over union](https://www.tensorflow.org/api_docs/python/tf/keras/metrics/MeanIoU)).

 It is worth noticing that the smallest architecture found by Auto-DeepLab is able to beat DeepLabv3+ with less than a fourth of the parameters!
+Similar results apply to other benchmarks as well.

 # Conclusion